National People's Congress: China plans 'green transformation' of economy | DW | 04.03.2021

 This issue has long preoccupied Beijing, said Caroline Meinhardt, a research associate at the Berlin-based China research institute MERICS.
 But following this strategy means the government faces a challenge in the long run, she added.
 "Significantly strengthening demand-led growth would require a significant redistribution of income to ordinary households," the expert told DW.

-Her colleague at MERICS, Nis Grünberg, adds, "The focus in the coming years will be on strengthening the country's own economy and industry, and expanding social systems, especially in health and education."
+Nis Grünberg, a colleague of Meinhardt's at MERICS, said: "The focus in the coming years will be on strengthening the country's own economy and industry, and expanding social systems, especially in health and education."

 Another area of focus is boosting domestic innovation and investment in future technologies.